vinayak-codes/MatchScoreService/README.md

    User 1 : "Vinayak" , "Pass@123", "ADMIN" (Will be able to access both end points) User 2 : "Rohan", "Pass@456", "USER" (Will be able to access only the score end point)

+3. It was not clear in the problem statement that if I have to fetch the response for all the pages from the API so I implemented only for the first page.

 * Implemented 3 endpoints :